asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

     * - **timestamp**
       - UNIX timestamp with the time of backup file creation.
 This value is updated every time a new credential entry is added to the backup file.
     * - **wallet_provider_id**
-      - It MUST be set to the identifier of the Wallet Provider.
+      - It MUST be set to the unique identifier of the Wallet Provider.
     * - **wallet_instance_version**
       - It MUST be set to  the version of the Wallet Solution that has been backed up.
     * - **wallet_attestation**
       - It MUST be set to a value containing the Wallet Attestation JWT.
     * - **credentials_backup**
-      - Array of JSON objects that contains the following claims for each credentials that are backuped:
+      - Array of JSON objects that contains the following claims for each Credentials that are backupped:

         - ``iss``: Credential Issuer identifier.
 It provides the identifier of the Credential Issuer to initiate the issuance phase.
         - ``credential_configuration_id``: Unique identifier of the Digital Credential.
 It provides a way to identify the specific Digital Credential that is issued, in case the Issuer can issue multiple Digital Credentials.
 This parameter then can be automatically filled in the authorization request during the re-issuance.